How to please a child with picky eating

 - Use familiar objects at the table—seeing the same bib, bowl, and utensils are comforting to your Toddler.

 - Sit down at the table to eat as a family and include her in the conversation.
+Your Toddler wants to eat when you do.

 Choose smart foods